aprilxwang/statistician_assessment_2024/README.md

 1) Read in the datafiles using a statistical software package (R or Python preferred).
 2) Calculate a new indicator "GDP per capita" for all country/year pairs in the database for which this is possible.
 3) Could you calculate the GDP per capita for each country/year pair in the database?
 Explain why (not).
+	- I am able to calculate the GDP per capital for each country/year pair in the database when both GDP and population data was presented for each pair.
+I first transform both dataset into long format, then performed inner_join to merge the data, then did the calculation of "GDP/Population" for each row (Country + year combination) and saved the result in a column called "GDP per capita".
 4) If you couldn't calculate GDP per capita for all combinations, explain how you could improve coverage in one paragraph.

 ## Question 2